handsOnpipeline/btp-kyma-day2-operations/documentation/observe/monitor-kyma-and-custom-metrics-in-prometheus/README.md

 helm repo update

 ```
 We will add our custom Prometheus server as default datasource for Grafana.
-A [grafana_values.yaml](/code/day2-operations/deployment/k8s/grafana_values.yaml) file with custom value for Prometheus is provided for this purpose.
+A [grafana_values.yaml](../../../code/day2-operations/deployment/k8s/grafana_values.yaml) file with custom value for Prometheus is provided for this purpose.
 You can take a look to understand what have been changed.

-Run the following command to install the Helm chart with your custom values.
+Run the following command from the [code/day2-operations/deployment/k8s/](../../../code/day2-operations/deployment/k8s/) folder to install the Helm chart with your custom values.

 ```shell
 helm install -f grafana_values.yaml mygrafana grafana